-GBP/USD bounces back from a fresh monthly low (1.2037) to snap the recent series of lower highs and lows, and a move above 30 in the Relative Strength Index (RSI) may accompany a larger rebound in the exchange rate like the price action from last year.
+GBP/USD continues to bounce back from a fresh monthly low (1.2111) to halt a six-day decline, and a move above 30 in the Relative Strength Index (RSI) may accompany a near-term rebound in the exchange rate like the price action from last year.

 Join David Song for the Weekly Fundamental Market Outlook webinar.
 David provides a market overview and takes questions in real-time.
 Register Here

 US Economic Calendar

 The core PCE, the Federal Reserve’s preferred gauge for inflation, is expected to narrow to 3.9% in August from 4.2% per annum the month prior, and evidence of easing price pressures may produce headwinds for the Greenback as it encourages the Fed to retain the current policy.